 Option Two: You have a new roommate in mind or are actively searching for a new roommate to live with you in your current room.

 Option Three: You decide that you want to move into a room with someone else.

 In deciding between these options, you need to determine how happy you are living in your current building and/or floor.
 Don't be afraid to ask others to be your roommate in your room or their room or in an available empty room.
 Students do more room changing than you think.

-If you need assistance coming up with roommate options, you can check with your Hall Director and RA.
-A Hall Director can provide information about all the vacancies in other halls that are available to you.
+If you need assistance coming up with roommate options, you can check the Housing Gateway (www.uwstout.edu/housing) to find other vacancies in your hall or across campus.
+Once on the Gateway choose Change My Room and you will be able to see any vacancies that are available to you.
 You can simply pick a room or you can go and meet the possible roommate and then decide.

-The last option involves you wanting a roommate but not actively seeking one.
-You could get a new student to the halls, a student that wants to move from his/her current room, or you may get a student that has been reassigned as a result of a violation of university or residence hall regulations.
-Choose this option only if you truly
+The last option indicates that you want a roommate but are not actively seeking one.
+You could get a new student to the halls, a student that wants to move from his/her current room, or you may get a student that has been reassigned as a result of conduct situation.